Bobby Hamilton Jr.: 2007–present

-In 2007, Hamilton returned to the Busch Series and Team Rensi, this time driving the #35 McDonald's Ford.
-He had three Top 10 finishes and finished sixth in the final standings.
-After his #35 team folded in 2008, he moved back to the #25 car with Smithfield Foods sponsoring for thirty races.
-Despite missing two road course events, Hamilton had two Top 10s and finished 15th in points.
+In 2007, Hamilton returned to the Busch Series and Team Rensi, this time driving the No. 35 McDonald's Ford.
+He had three top-ten finishes and finished sixth in the final standings.
+After his #35 team folded in 2008, he moved back to the No. 25 car with Smithfield Foods sponsoring for thirty races.
+Despite missing two road course events, Hamilton had two top-tens and finished fifteenth in points.
 The team was ready to close near the end of the season when Smithfield's sponsorship ended, but Hamilton funded the team out of his own pocket for the final few races of the season to keep the team going.
 He also purchased a small portion of the Sadler Brothers team for whom he had begun his career, allowing them to run a limited schedule in the Nationwide and ARCA RE/MAX Series.

 Before the 2009 season, Hamilton purchased a small portion of Rensi Motorsports and merged his own operation with the team, forming the new Rensi-Hamilton Racing operation.
-The #25 team lacked the sponsorship to run Hamilton, and he subsequently drove Randy MacDonald's #81 Dodge for a limited schedule.
-Hamilton returned to the Truck Series in 2010 for Rick Ware and also ran at Nashville Superspeedway in 2011 with Ware in their #1 truck.
+The No. 25 team lacked the sponsorship to run Hamilton, and he subsequently drove Randy MacDonald's #81 Dodge for a limited schedule.
+Hamilton returned to the Truck Series in 2010 for Rick Ware and also ran at Nashville Superspeedway in 2011 with Ware in their No. 1 truck.

 After two years away from major-league racing, Hamilton returned to the track in 2014, signing with Carter 2 Motorsports to drive the team's No. 40 Dodge full-time in the ARCA Racing Series; however before his first race with the team, he was released.
 In 2015, Hamilton resigned with Carter 2 Motorsports to compete in the 2015 ARCA season.

-In 2016 Bobby started Hamilton-Hughes Racing, with none of the three cars entered at Daytona making the field.
+In 2016, Hamilton started Hamilton-Hughes Racing, with none of the three cars entered at Daytona making the field.
 By the end of May, cars from Hamilton-Hughes Racing were no longer showing up to the track.
-Most recently Bobby is facing lawsuits from multiple drivers and the team has been evicted from its Russellville, KY shop.
+Most recently Bobby is facing lawsuits from multiple drivers and the team has been evicted from its Russellville, Kentucky shop.